msimonin/test_oslo_messaging/README.md

 ## Some results

+# Server and broker collocated and remote client

 * Min on 5 runs
 * Results for symetric and asymetric latencies (asymetric : latency is only applied on the server side)